wryan14/webform/spec.md

 ### Landing page

 **Economist 1, 2, and 3**
-After clicking the link, the landing page provides a drop-down with three choices.
+After clicking the link, the landing page provides buttons or links  with three choices.
 Economist 1 selects the option to add a new publication, Economist 2 chooses to edit an existing entry, and Economist 3 decides to update publication status.
 Each selection redirects the economist to the appropriate form.

 ### Form layout and Submit
 **Economist 1**